HOW TO CHECK IF YOU NEED TESTING FOR COVID-19

 - Follow the necessary requested steps when coming to the hospital if you suspect you might be infected by, or have come in to contact with someone who has tested positive for, COVID-19.

-- Requests by screening staff to answer specific questions and practice hand sanitisation before entering the hospital.
+- Requests by screening staff to answer specific questions and practice hand hygiene before entering the hospital.

 - To make use of the hand rub / hand spray available at the hospital when entering and leaving the hospital.

-- Reduced visiting hours and visitation restrictions.
-These may change at short notice – please make sure of the times before visiting the hospital.
+- Visitation restrictions.
+These may change at short notice – please make sure of details before visiting the hospital.